 Credit cards with annual fees that are easy to justify

-The Blue Delta SkyMiles® Credit Card from American Express has no annual fee but offers very few perks, mostly just a 20% savings on in-flight purchases of food, beverages, and audio headsets.
-In contrast, both the personal version and the Platinum Delta SkyMiles® Business Credit Card from American Express offer an annual companion certificate good for a domestic, economy class, round-trip ticket in the contiguous 48 states.
+The Blue Delta SkyMiles® Credit Card from American Express has no annual fee (see rates and fees) but offers very few perks, mostly just a 20% savings on in-flight purchases of food, beverages, and audio headsets.
+In contrast, both the personal version and the Platinum Delta SkyMiles® Business Credit Card from American Express offer an annual companion certificate good for a domestic, economy class, round-trip ticket in the contiguous 48 states (see rates and fees).
 By itself, this certificate can be worth hundreds of dollars.
 The Platinum SkyMiles card also offers your first bag checked for free along with priority boarding and discounted Delta Sky Club access.
 You also have the chance to earn up to 20,000 Medallion Qualifying Miles each year though the Miles Boost program.
 Reaching the next level of Medallion status can help you be upgraded more often while saving money on fees.
 There’s a $195 annual fee for this card.

 When you look at the rewards and benefits available for cards with a reasonable annual fee, that you don’t get on the no-fee version, you’ll find that it’s often worth it to pay a little to get a lot in return.